BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

     0x04    delete object command id
-    id+     variable length id chain that specifies the id of the object to delete status  zero on success indicating the object was successfully deleted.
+    id+     variable length id chain that specifies the id of the object to delete status  zero or greater on success indicating the object was successfully deleted.
-            A non-zero value on error.
+            A negative value on error.
 (These values may later be defined error codes.)

 List Objects Command